GuanceCloud/guance-docs/docs/en/real-user-monitoring/android/app-troubleshooting.md

 }
 ```

-## Check For SDK Initialization Error
+## Check for SDK Initialization Error
 Check the `Logcat` to confirm the presence of logs with a `Level` of `Error` and a `Tag` prefixed with `[FT-SDK]`.

 ```kotlin